-The amount recognised is adjusted to reflect the number of awards for which the related service and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of awards that meet the related service and non-market performance conditions at the vesting date.
+The amount recognised is adjusted to reflect the number of awards for which the related service and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of awards that meet the related service and nonmarket performance conditions at the vesting date.

-(i) 2021 Performance Rights
+(i) 2022 Performance Rights

 During the year Performance Rights were offered to key management personnel and senior management under the terms of the Senior Management Long Term Incentive Plan.
 The terms and conditions of the Performance Rights are as follows.
-All Performance Rights are to be settled by the physical delivery of shares.